 Cognitive science research tells us that no matter how messages are distributed, they are received subconsciously, emotionally and most importantly, cumulatively.

-The quote from the movie Cool Hand Luke is “a failure to communicate”, but successful communication requires that all those bits of media content accumulate over time into one cohesive and compelling idea.
+The quote from the movie Cool Hand Luke is “What we have here is a failure to communicate” but successful communication requires that all those bits of media content accumulate over time into one cohesive and compelling idea.

 A great example of this done well, is the entire history of advertising for the GEICO company.
 They have had many different ad campaigns over the years, but they all say the same thing: “It is really easy to save money by switching to Geico”.
 Specifically, 15 minutes could save you 15% or more.
 Whether “It’s so easy a caveman can do it” or “people who save money with Geico are happier than Dracula at a blood drive”, the message stays the same, and every man, woman and child in the world has it permanently etched into their cerebellum.
 They parody that fact with their new tagline, “GEICO: 15 minutes could save you—Well, you know.”

-The private sector and the marketing and advertising industries are aware of this (with varying degrees of success in their application) but the political campaign industry suffers from several bad habits that severely exacerbate this problem.
+The private sector and the marketing and advertising industries are aware of this (with varying degrees of success in their application) but the Democratic political campaign industry needs to be much more conscious of the importance of consistency.

-One cause of uncoordinated messaging is the habit of letting media consultant determine the messaging for their particular media channel.
+One cause of uncoordinated messaging is having different media vendors determine the messaging for their particular channel without having those messages guided by an overall message strategy.
 This often results in print materials that aren’t in synch with TV ads, blog posts that contradict speeches, and a general failure to speak in a unified tone.

 Messaging also gets fragmented by targeted audience.
 While targeting voter segments with issue appeals, you have to make sure that those messages reinforce your over-arching message and at the very least, don’t conflict with each other.